mariadb-corporation/dev-example-skysql-htap-quickstart/README.md

 ./create_and_load.sh sky0001355.mdb0001390.db.skysql.net 5001 DB00009999 *******
 ```

+**Note:** Remember to wrap argument values in single quotes if they contain special characters (e.g. !)

 For more information on loading data into SkySQL databases be sure to check out the [official documentation](https://mariadb.com/products/skysql/docs/operations/data-loading/)!

 3.)
 Execute the following command on your MariaDB SkySQL database instance to set up replication.